-- Unjustified requests without any supporting documentation or testimonials that could justify your increased value and worth to the business.
+- Making unjustified requests without any supporting documentation or testimonials that could legitimise your increased value and worth to the business.

-- Unreasonable requests.
+- Making unreasonable requests.
 Do your research to make sure that what you are asking for is reasonable compared with market value.

 - Becoming aggressive in your tone of voice.

+However, find that next career move before you resign.
 Remember to exit the business in a professional manner with your reputation in tact.
-The old adage is very true…“don’t burn your bridges”.
+The old adage is very true - don’t burn your bridges.

-How can a recruitment consultant assist you to get a pay rise?
+8. how can a recruitment consultant assist you in getting a pay rise?